 divide meters by .3048

 Every test has an associated score sheet created with a series of boxes, where the judge assigns a score and often a comment for the movement performed.
-There are also four marks given at the end of each test called the Collective Marks: Gaits, Submission, Impulsion, Rider’s Seat and Position, Rider's correct and effective use of aids, and Harmony.
-Some of the test movements and all of the Collective Marks have coefficients associated with them which means they are worth two or more times the points assigned, the reason for this varies.
+There are also five marks given at the end of each test called the Collective Marks: Gaits, Submission, Impulsion, Rider’s Seat and Position, and Rider's Correct and Effective Use of Aids.
+Some of the test movements and Collective Marks have coefficients associated with them which means they are worth two times the points assigned.

 Each movement is scored on a scale of 0 (not performed) to 10 (excellent).
 Total points for the test are added up and noted as a percent to the total possible number of points for that test.
 A percentage of 65% or higher is generally thought to mean the horse is ready to move up a level.